Why LTP Is the Whole Game

 The first three weeks are entirely about balance and basic locomotion.
 Marching on skates.
 Gliding.
 Falling and getting back up without crying.
 Snowplow stops.
 The stick goes on the ice and they push a puck around while standing still.

 Don't rush this phase.
-I've watched programs try to get to passing and shooting in week two because the curriculum looks thin on paper.
-The kids who didn't fully master stopping spent the rest of the session being dragged into boards and hating everything.
+Programs that try to get to passing and shooting in week two—because the curriculum looks thin on paper—routinely produce kids who didn't master stopping, then spend the rest of the program being dragged into boards and hating everything.
 Let foundations be foundations.

 Weeks 4-6: Moving With Purpose